Environmental Specialty Honours

 Students complete a total of 21 units, including all of

 A geographical introduction to how humans shape our world, with attention also given to how it shapes us.
 Themes may include: culture, economic activities, environmental change, globalization, politics, population, resources, and urbanization.
-Breadth-Social Sciences.
+Breadth-Humanities/Social Sciences.

 An introduction to landforms, climates, soils and vegetation; their origins, distributions, interrelationships and roles in the ecosystem.
 Laboratory work and field trips are included.
 Breadth-Science.